Escanor202695/KnowledgeBase/README.md

-# Second Brain - AI Knowledge Base
+# Lazy Learning - AI Knowledge Base

 Chat with your YouTube video knowledge base using AI-powered semantic search with MongoDB Atlas Vector Search and OpenAI.